 The firewall incorporates built-in diagnostic functions such as Ping, DNS lookup, and remote reboot.
 These functions allow you to test Internet connectivity and reboot the firewall.
-You can use these diagnostic functions directly from the FVS328 when your are connected on the LAN or when you are connected over the Internet via the remote management function.
+You can use these diagnostic functions directly from the FVL328 when your are connected on the LAN or when you are connected over the Internet via the remote management function.
+The FVL328 also now supports trace route.

-- Visual monitoring The firewall's front panel LEDs provide an easy way to monitor its status and activity. - Flash EPROM for firmware upgrades
+- Visual monitoring The firewall's front panel LEDs provide an easy way to monitor its status and activity. - Flash EPROM for firmware upgrades.

-Note: Product updates are available on the NETGEAR Web site at www.netgear.com/support/main.asp.
+Note: Product updates are available on the NETGEAR Web site at http://kbserver.netgear.com/products/FVL328.asp.

-• Regional support, including ISPs like Telstra DSL and BigPond or Deutsche Telekom.
+- Includes a battery-backed real-time clock so time will persist if power is removed. - Regional support, including ISPs like Telstra DSL and BigPond or Deutsche Telekom.